Hide Away (Daya song): Chart performance

 "Hide Away" made its first chart appearance on the week ending September 12, 2015, debuting at number 10 on the Pop Digital Songs chart.
 The next week, it entered the Bubbling Under Hot 100 Singles chart.
 It stayed there for two weeks, peaking at number 3 on the second week of the chart.
 On the week ending October 3, 2015, the song debuted on the Billboard Hot 100 at number 97, peaking at number 23 on March 12, 2016.

+Shortly after the song went viral on the app TikTok in April 2024, 9 years after the songs initial release, the song re-entered the Ireland charts at a new peak of #32; and also entered the Global 200 chart at #198.

 Music video

 A music video for the song was released on October 28, 2015.
 The video features a bunch of overprotective fathers who banded together to kidnap a boy who Daya goes on dates with.
 Daya is confused to why her date disappears one day at the bowling alley, until she comes home from a pool party arranged by her friends to get her mind off her date, she sees her date run out of her house followed by Daya's father running behind him.
-Daya scolds her father for kidnapping him in the first place.
+Daya scolds her father for kidnapping him.